-The Director of Internal Affairs shall report to the Vice-President (Student Affairs).
+The Director of Governance shall report to the Vice-President (Student Affairs).

-The Director of Internal Affairs shall be responsible for those duties listed under Section β.C.2 in the Policy Manual.
+The Director of Governance shall be responsible for those duties listed under Section β.C.2 in the Policy Manual.

 Director of Information Technology

 The Director of Information Technology shall be responsible for the information technology operations of the Society including: